ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ###### *Figure 1: GUI concept sketch, Generated by Author*

 ## 2. Data preprocessing
-A target

-## 3. Models
-For this project we will implement both VADER and TextBlob as options to the user.

-**VADER** is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.

-VADER accepts a string (*word, sentence, paragraph or document*) as input and returns four scores:
-- Positiveness probability $[0, 1]$
-- Neutrality probability $[0, 1]$
-- Negativity probability $[0, 1]$
-- Compound score $[-1, 1]$

-**TextBlob** is a library for processing textual data.
-It provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.

-The TextBlob sentiment method accepts a `textblob.blob.TextBlob` object containing a string (*word, sentence, paragraph or document*) as input, and returns a tuple of two scores:
-- Polarity $[-1, 1]$
-- Subjectivity $[-1, 1]$

-The advantage of these 2 models, is that both output a polarity score in the same scale $[-1, 1]$, meaning we can use all analysis for both cases without having to rescale or normalize the results.
-Also, the range is continuous and can be used to perform correlational analysis with other continuous variables selected by the user.

-## 3. Results & analysis
 Let us consider an Amazon reviews dataset for the "Watches" category, where we have the following structure:

 | marketplace | customer_id | review_id      | product_id | product_parent | product_title                            | product_category | star_rating | helpful_votes | total_votes | vine | verified_purchase | review_headline                            | review_body                                                           | review_date |